hmrc/play-frontend-govuk-examples/README.md

 with integration testing.
 There is a helper function in the `govukHeaderIntegrationSpec` to align the assets path at this time.

+### Components that require Messages

+If a component requires Messages, you will need to add this to `src/main/resources/reference.conf` under the messages list.
+Once you've done this, you should generate the examples once added, which will ensure the implicit messages is added to the right place in the generated template.

 ### Sequence diagram

 The Twirl examples are generated from files in the latest versions of the [design-system](https://github.com/hmrc/design-system)